oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Status List Formats

- This specification defines 2 different token formats of the status list:
+ This specification defines 2 different token formats of the Status List:

  - JWT
  - CWT